Northwest Airlines Flight 255: Accident

-At 20:42:11, Flight 255 was instructed to line up and wait at the beginning of runway 3C.
+At 20:42:11, Flight 255 was instructed to position and hold at the beginning of runway 3C.
 The controller advised that a 3-minute delay was needed to allow the wake turbulence from the previous aircraft that had taken off to dissipate.
 At 20:44:04, Flight 255 was cleared for takeoff.

 Flight 255 made its takeoff roll on Detroit's runway 3C at 20:44:21, with Maus at the controls, as recorded on the aircraft's cockpit voice recorder (CVR):

 The plane lifted off the runway at 170 kn, and began to roll from side to side just under 50 ft above the ground.
 The MD-82's rate of climb was greatly reduced as a result of the flaps not being extended, and about 2760 ft past the end of runway 3C, the plane's left wing struck a light pole in an airport rental car lot.
 The impact caused the left wing to start disintegrating and catch fire.
 The plane rolled 90° to the left, striking the roof of an Avis Car Rental building.
 The now uncontrolled plane crashed inverted onto Middlebelt Road and struck vehicles just north of its intersection with Wick Road, killing two people on the ground in a car.
 It then broke apart, with the fuselage skidding across the road, disintegrating and bursting into flames as it hit a Norfolk Southern railroad overpass and the overpass of eastbound Interstate 94.

-Victims
+Casualties

-All of the six crew and 148 of the 149 passengers are killed in the crash.
+All 6 crew members and 148 of the 149 passengers were killed in the accident.
+Of the passengers who died, 21 were children, the youngest being 6 months old.
 Many of the passengers were from the Phoenix metropolitan area; one of them was Nick Vanos, an NBA center for the Phoenix Suns.
-Two motorists on nearby Middlebelt Road also perished and five people on the ground were injured, one seriously.
+Among the deceased were five foreigners: three Britons, one Bahamian and one Guyanese.
+Two motorists on nearby Middlebelt Road also died and five people on the ground were injured, one seriously.
 The bodies were moved to the Northwest hangar at the airport, which served as a temporary morgue.